RunestoneInteractive/httlads/_sources/WorldFacts/cs1_graphing_infant_mortality.rst

 Using a Web API to get Country Codes
 ------------------------------------

-Can you make use of the provided example and the altair documentation to produce a graph of the world where the countries are colored by one of the features in the data?
+Can you make use of the provided example and the Altair documentation to produce a graph of the world where the countries are colored by one of the features in the data?

 In this part of the project we will:

--  Learn about using web apis for data gathering
+-  Learn about using web APIs for data gathering
--  Use a web api to get data that maps country codes to country numbers
+-  Use a web API to get data that maps country codes to country numbers
 -  Learn how to add columns to a data frame using the ``map`` function, and possibly learn to use a lambda function if you've never used one before

-Lets make a to-do list:
+Let's make a to-do list:

 1. We need to add a column to our ``wd`` DataFrame that contains the numerical country id.
 Where can we get this data?
 There may be some CSV files with this